danweb3/danweb3.github.io/_posts/2022-09-10-almost-ready.md

 author_staff_member: AElegantSkeleton
 ---

-After many years of proparation we here at the Elegant Skeleton Research Institute are almost ready to debut our very first research study.
+After many years of preparation we here at the Elegant Skeleton Research Institute are almost ready to debut our very first research study.

 If you would like to [participate](/participate/) stay tuned for the launch next month.